aharonium/opensiddur.org/posts/HTML/compilations/siddurim/shabbat-siddur/the-seder-tefillah-for-shabbat-and-yom-tov-of-kehillat-kol-haneshama-jerusalem.html.md

 Blessing for the New Month
 On the Shabbat preceding the New Moon

 Adonai our God, let the coming month bring us renewed good and blessing.
-May we have long life, a life of peace, prosperity, and health, a life full of blessing, a life marked by the awe of heaven and the fear of sin, a life free of shame, a life of honor and a life exalted by love of Your Torah and devotion to Your service, a life in which our heart's desires are fulfilled for good. <em>Amen</em> Selah.
+May we have long life, a life of peace, prosperity, and health, a life full of blessing, a life marked by the awe of heaven and the fear of sin, a life free of shame, a life of honor and a life exalted by love of Your Torah and devotion to Your service, a life in which our heart's desires are fulfilled for good.
+Amen Selah.
 May the one who performed miracle for our ancestors and led our people from bondage to freedom, grant us full redemption and gather in our dispersed from the far corners of the earth.
-All Israel is bound together, and let us say: <em>Amen</em>.
+All Israel is bound together, and let us say: Amen.
 </div>
 </td></tr>